scds/text-analysis-2/key.md

 ![](assets/img/spacy-key.png)

-Run the script (`F5`), which will return the 15 most frequently occurring entities as well as the entity type label.
+Run just the lines of code we wrote in steps 4.1 & 4.2 with `F9`, which will return the 15 most frequently occurring entities as well as the entity type label.
 You can adjust the number of entities by changing the argument (value) of `.most_common()`.

 ![](assets/img/key-results.png)